In this document

 Constraints

-For every constraint you can decide whether inverters should be installed there or not.
+Tip: For every constraint you can decide whether inverters should be installed there or not.
 This can be useful when some areas, like swamps, cannot have an electrical inverter while others, like maintenance routes, can.

 Constraint options

-Rename (R)- will rename the constraint.
+Rename: Will rename the constraint.

-Show/hide (H) - toggle the constraint outline visibility on/off.
+Show/hide: Toggle the constraint outline visibility on/off.

 Additionally, you can also change every constraint’s properties.
 The parameters differ based on their type and are located in the properties panel to the right.

-Constraint type | Available Properties |
+Constraint type | Available properties |

 ---|---|